Lefkowitz v. Turley

 Facts

-New York statutes required public contracts to state that if a contractor refuses to waive immunity or refuses to testify concerning state contracts, current contracts could be cancelled and future contracts denied for five years.
+New York statutes required public contracts to state that if a contractor refused to waive immunity or refused to testify concerning state contracts, current contracts could be canceled and future contracts denied for five years.
 Contractors refused to answer questions that could incriminate themselves and were denied the right to future contracts.

 Rule of Law